 Flat rate, subsidised.
 The actual cost of a 59 km run to Babinda is significantly higher.
 We absorb the difference because the alternative is not delivering here at all, and that is not an option.

 Bianca's review is honest in a way that actually helps.
 The chocolates did not match the photo.
 The arrangement arrived by mid-morning.
 Her mum was happy.
-From processing thousands of orders, I can tell you that the chocolate brands in a hamper or combo product depend on what the florist has in stock that week, and the image on the website is a guide, not a guarantee.
+From processing thousands of orders, I can tell you the chocolate brands in a hamper or combo product depend on what the florist has in stock that week, and the image on the website is a guide, not a guarantee.
 The flowers are built to the brief.
-The chocolates are sourced locally by the florist and will vary.
+The chocolates are sourced by the florist and will vary.
 Bianca's mum got "all time favourites" and was "pretty happy," which tells you the florist made a good call even though the box looked different from the screen.

 If you need to change the address, update the card message, or reschedule, call 1300 360 469 or email [email protected].
 We answer the phone.
 No hold queue.

 I handle the logistics when something goes sideways.
 A road closure between Gordonvale and Babinda, a patient who has been transferred, a delivery that needs to shift to the next day because the creek is up.
 These calls come to me.
 The florist covering the southern corridor has been running this road long enough to know when it is passable and when it is not, and I trust that judgment.
 If the delivery cannot happen today, I will ring you and explain why.
 We do not ghost people.
 Babinda is 59 km south and some days that 59 km takes patience.
-But the flowers always get there.
+The flowers still get there.

 Seventeen years of this.
 The town is still standing.
 So are we.